rk0775/Run-and-jump-game/README.md

 # Run-and-jump-game

-this is very simple game just jump and avoid the rocks if you not jump the out. character jump by click the mouse.
+This is very simple game just jump and avoid the rocks if you not jump then you are out. character jump by click the mouse.

 Game demo :